 Strategy7 min readJanuary 5, 2026

-Hyatt properties are assigned to categories 1–8, with standard award night costs:
+Hyatt properties are assigned to categories 1–8, with fixed standard award night costs.
+Categories shift annually — Hyatt publishes changes each spring — so treat these as current-approximate rather than permanent:

 • Category 1: 3,500 points/night (off-peak: 3,000 | peak: 4,000)